vladimirrostok/Sports-event-timing/README.md

 The "stateful" look like models are used to mitigate type errors and make code look more like a written documentation, this reduces the layer of abstraction, that's what the DDD is about.

 BDD (Behavior-driven Development) - tests were done the BDD style with Ginkgo/Gomega.
+Same DB connection for tests asynchronous might cause data interference, for that the Dashboard WebSocket module tests are running inside the transactions.
+For that reason the WebSocket module tests initiate different DB connections so that they will use different transactions as well and data interference will be impossible.

 Monorepo - separation of concerns, backend and frontend code is located in different directories, while the docker-compose allows to make one-liner deployment.